salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 and STM32 targets into a code generator to create a C++ Hardware Abstraction Layer (HAL), startup & linkerscript code, documentation and support tools.

-This isn’t exactly a new idea, after all very similar ideas have been floating around before, most notably in the Linux Kernel with its [Device Tree (DT) effort](https://www.devicetree.org).
-In fact, modm itself is based entirely on [xpcc](http://xpcc.io) which matured the idea of data-driven HAL generation in the first place.
+This isn't exactly a new idea, after all very similar ideas have been floating around before, most notably in the Linux Kernel with its [Device Tree (DT) effort](https://www.devicetree.org).
+In fact, modm itself is based entirely on [xpcc](https://github.com/roboterclubaachen/xpcc) which matured the idea of data-driven HAL generation in the first place.

 However, for modm we focused on what goes on behind the scenes: how to *acquire* detailed target description data and how to *use* it with reasonable effort.
 We now have a toolbox that transcends its use as our C++ HAL generator and instead can be applied generically to any project in any language (\*awkwardly winks at the Rust community\*).
-That’s pretty powerful stuff.
+That's pretty powerful stuff.

 So let me first ease you into this topic with some historic background and then walk you through the data sources we use and the design decisions of our data